How to reset a lost or forgotten password

 How to change your password while you're logged in

-- From your logged in account, click on the profile icon in the upper right hand corner of your screen and select Settings and privacy.
+- From your logged in account, click on the more icon in the navigation bar and select Settings and privacy.

 - Enter your current password.

 - Choose your new password.

 How to send yourself a password reset via email

 - From the sign in page on either twitter.com, mobile.twitter.com, or the Twitter for iOS or Android app, click Forgot password?

 - Enter your email address, phone number, or Twitter username.
 If you have multiple accounts associated with your phone number, you cannot use your phone number during this step.

 - Choose the email address where you want to receive the password reset email.

 - Check your email inbox.
 Twitter will immediately send a message to your account's email address.

 - Click the reset link in that email.